 1.1.
-Each of the following is a breach of these Regulations and/or Supplementary Regulations and will lead to disciplinary action being taken.
+Each of the following, in addition to any offences specifically referred to elsewhere within these Regulations, is a breach of these Regulations and/or Supplementary Regulations and will lead to disciplinary action being taken.

 1.1.1.
 Bribery or attempt, directly or indirectly, to bribe any person having official duties in relation to an event or employed in any manner in connection with an event or acceptance of or offer to accept a bribe by an official or employee.